pubnub/c-core/openssl/README.md

 other too, but that would require some changes to the Makefile).

+# Notes

+- The callback API is not yet functional.
+For now, use the sync API.
-We shall add sample Makefile for Windows soon.
+- We shall add sample Makefile for Windows soon.